Doctoral training and HDR (Habilitation à Diriger des Recherches, or accreditation to supervise research)

 Email

-Download the information notes and sample files:
+Download information notes and sample files:

 Documents to be provided

-Doctoral training and hdr See more
+Doctoral training and HDR See more